Shlucus/FlipperZero-GooglePortal/README.md

 > [!CAUTION]
 > This is intended for <ins>**educational purposes**</ins> only!
-Phishing is highly illegal and I do not condone any unethical and/or harmful usage of this resource.
+Phishing is illegal and I do not condone any unethical and/or harmful usage of this resource.
 Please experiment only on personal equipment and in a controlled environment.
 You have been warned.
 >
 > In addition, this project and I are <ins>**not affiliated with or endorsed by Google**</ins> in any way.